x11x00x00x/pgr2modded/README.md

 How to install:

 Copy the game files over the top of your current game files and clear your cache.
 Run the game.

+If you do not clear your cache , you will get a dirty disk error on the first load of the game if you try to load any new car.
+It will force clear cache at that point and the next load will load the game properly.
+This only applies after install.

 DO NOT INSTALL THE FutureFixes Folder.